Patagonia Photography Workshop Adventure

 The workshop tuition listed above is based on double occupancy (shared rooms).
 If there is availability for a single room for the workshop, the cost is $1200 USD extra.
 This is a first come first serve basis and is based on room availability at our hotels in both Chile & Argentina.

-With a focus on landscape photography, you will want to have the lens mm length equivalent from 16- 200mm.
+With a focus on landscape photography, you will want the lens mm length equivalent from 16- 200mm.
 This can include a 16-35 for wide-angle landscapes, a 24-70 (0r 24-105) as a walk-around lens, and a 70-200 to allow you to zoom in on distant mountains for some more intimate scenes.
-If you are interested in wildlife photography as well, you might want to bring something like a 100-400 or 200-600 as well to help you fill much more of your frame with your subject.
+If you are also interested in wildlife photography, you might want to bring something like a 100-400 or 200-600 to help you fill much more of your frame with your subject.

 In Colby’s gear bag you will find the following…